Keeping in Touch Days: Employee Rights and Pay for KIT Days

 Keeping in touch days are days when employees go into work during their maternity or parental leave.
 On KIT days, employees are paid for their day at work but they can also return to their leave straight afterwards.

-KIT days are designed for those on leave to touch base with their colleagues during their leave periods.
+Keeping in touch days are designed for those on leave to touch base with their colleagues during their leave periods.
 They allow those taking leave to keep-up-to date with any changes at work and it gives them an opportunity to socialise and keep in touch with their colleagues.

 KIT days can be very useful if the employees on leave have any questions about leave, pay or their role.